Everything you should know about the colon cancer

 What is colorectal cancer?

 The term colorectal cancer is used for cancer developing in the large bowel.
 The two parts of the large bowel, i.e., colon and rectum, can also have separate cancers, colon cancer and rectal cancer, respectively.
+If oyu would like to find out about other types of Cancer, you can view the Symptoms and Causes of Cancer here.

 According to Cancer Research UK, bowel cancer is the 4th major cancer diagnosed in the United Kingdom, with over 41,000 annual cases and 16000+ annual deaths.
 Bowel cancer is also called colorectal cancer.
 It especially occurs at an advanced age, as 75% of deaths occur in people over 65.
 Therefore, you are more likely to develop colon cancer if you are older and have a number of diseases.